pbbmx/openket/docs/_sources/guide/guide-evolution.rst

 The problems presented in this user guide are discrete level atoms in special situations.
-We face this type of problems by first writing :math:`\hat{H}` as a sum of exterior products of elements of a base; then verifying the time evolution of the matrix elements of :math:`\rho`, namely :math:`\langle i | \rho | j \rangle`, considering them as variables.
+We face this type of problems by first writing :math:`\hat{H}` as a sum of exterior products of elements of a basis; then verifying the time evolution of the matrix elements of :math:`\rho`, namely :math:`\langle i | \rho | j \rangle`, considering them as variables.